tc39/proposal-shadowrealm/explainer.md

 ## <a name='APITypeScriptFormat'></a>API (TypeScript Format)

-This is The ShadowRealm API description in TypeScript format:
+This is the ShadowRealm API description in TypeScript format:

 ```ts
 declare class ShadowRealm {